infinum/qa-handbook/Automation/Selenium Locators - XPath.md

 XPath is written in a path-like syntax that resembles the path in a traditional file system (hierarchical or tree-like structure):

-`xpath_syntax = //tagname[@attribute=’Value‘]`
+`xpath_syntax = //tagname[@attribute='Value']`

-When you can’t make use of other locators such as ID, Class, and so on, XPath will come in handy to locate the element because it will always be available.
+When you can't make use of other locators such as ID, Class, and so on, XPath will come in handy to locate the element because it will always be available.

 Sometimes it might be rather long and not very pretty.
 However, you should avoid using this type of XPath, called absolute XPath, since it is quite brittle.